a collection of notes on areas of personal interest

 Search the Islamic design study pages

 This area of the site contains notes relating to Qatar and, by extension, to the Gulf states and Saudi Arabia.
 However, there is much related to the subject of Islamic design in its wider sense, hence the title given to this section.
-The notes originated as architectural and planning background to a study on housing in Qatar, but have been expanded to deal with other related areas.
-There is now considerable information here, the equivalent of six or more novels – though without their coherency and structure – buttressed by over four thousand photographs and original illustrations.
+The pages originated as architectural and planning notes for an intended academic study on housing in Qatar, but have been expanded to deal with other related areas.
+There is now considerable information here, the equivalent of six or more novels – though without their coherency and structure – buttressed by over five thousand photographs and original illustrations.
+These are, essentially, personal notes that I placed here originally as a relatively easy way of organising my thoughts.
+Since then they have lost their original coherence, for which I apologise.

 Different pages are likely to appeal to different interests so, for those coming here for the first time, it might be advisable to browse through them rapidly in order to see something of the character of the information contained on each page rather than read the notes on this page straight away.
 Incidentally, the photograph here – of the Mezquita in Cordoba, Spain – is a reminder of a common view of Islamic design.
 The point here is that it is not, of course, representative of architecture in the Arabian peninsula.